tessercat/pbx-docs/client/notes.md

 to and from the verto endpoint.

-The Client logs in to the verto endpoint on connect, sends `verto.subscribe` to the channel UUID on successful login, and sends its availability to the channel via `verto.broadcast`
+The Client logs in to the verto endpoint on connect, sends `verto.subscribe` to the channel on successful login, and sends its availability to the channel via `verto.broadcast`